 A child being absent from School, particularly repeatedly and/or for prolonged periods and children missing education is a potential indicator of a range of safeguarding issues including abuse, neglect, sexual abuse, CSE and CCE.
 It can also be a sign of child criminal exploitation including involvement in county lines.
-It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of FGM, so-called

-'honour'-based abuse or risk of forced marriage.
+It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of FGM, so-called 'honour'-based abuse or risk of forced marriage.
 Staff must follow the School's procedures for dealing with children who go missing, particularly persistently.

-The School's procedure for dealing with children who go missing can be found below and in the School's Missing Children-Sub Policy (above).
+The School's procedure for dealing with children who go missing can be found below and in the School's Missing Children-Sub Policy (above) and the Attendance Policy on the School website.
 All unexplained absences will be followed up in accordance with this.